 Here’s this week’s thingamajig Thursday.
-What structure is this scene near?

 Also check out the last thingamajig answer.